shellhub-io/shellhub/README.md

 ShellHub offers SCP/SFTP support, allowing you to copy files to and from your devices using industry standard tools without the need for any additional third-party applications.
 This makes it easy to transfer files securely to and from your servers and devices, ensuring that your data remains safe and secure throughout the process.

+### :arrows_counterclockwise: SSH port forwarding

+ShellHub allows you to securely forward TCP traffic from a local port on your machine to a remote port on a device behind the ShellHub gateway.
+This can be useful for a variety of purposes, such as accessing remote services.

 ### :key: Public-key authentication

 ShellHub supports public-key authentication, which allows multiple users to log in as the same system user without having to share a single password.
 This can make it easier to manage access for multiple users, as you can revoke a single user's access without affecting the access of other users.
 Additionally, public-key authentication can make it easier for a single user to log in to many accounts without having to manage multiple passwords.